panuhorsmalahti/gulp-tslint/README.md

 Development
 ===========

 Fork this repository, run npm install and send pull requests.
+The project can be build with ``gulp`` command.